diefenbach/django-lfs/docs/user/management/catalog/products.rst

     To move images just click on the up or down arrow beside the image.

 Delete Images
-    To delete images select the checkboxes beside all images you want to delete and click the ``Delete`` button.
+    To delete images select the check boxes beside all images you want to delete and click the ``Delete`` button.

 .. _products_management_attachments: